Taking notes

 Thanks to Dimitry in the comments, I add Foam.
 They reimplement some of the clever UX of roam but open-source, self-hosted and extensible.
 This looks closer to my jam.

 Foam for VSCode (Wikilinks to Markdown).
-Awkwardly, I already invested too much in my blogdown-based blog here and the features that enables so I will not actually use Foam even though it looks cool.
+Awkwardly, I already invested too much in my blogdown-based blog here and the features that enable so I will not actually use Foam even though it looks cool.

 3.3.2 VScode Markdown Notes

 Don’t be fooled by its name, which is so unmemorable that I have already forgotten it, VScode Markdown Notes might be usable.
-Maybe your first note can be the name of this particular VS code extensions so you can find it again?
+Maybe your first note can be the name of this particular VS code extension so you can find it again?

-Anyway the author has made a sensible design document with which I agree in every detail apart from the necessity of vim keybindings in this context, so I guess that is good?1
+Anyway the author has made a sensible design document with which I agree in every detail apart from the necessity of vim

 3.3.3 VS notes